One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 There are lots of different options for using pens with your Cricut machine.

 This is something that you might not want to get into in the beginning, but I would recommend that you try it.
-Most machines come with a pen so you can start with that.
+Some Cricut machines come with a pen so you can start with that.
 If you enjoy using that I recommend purchasing a small pack of Cricut pens and seeing how often you use them before going all out and buying all the pens.

 Bonus Cricut Accessory Must-Have